 The targets for the metrics relating to the project level and strategic objectives are outlined in Section 8.
 The targets are split into three different performance levels: foundation, ideal and stretch.

 Activity level metrics are tracked using a number of EGI Operational tools including the Metrics Portal [R9] and the Accounting Portal [R10], the GGUS portal [R11], GStat [R12] and the Operations Portal [R13].
+Metrics are gathered quarterly as part of the quarterly report process, which is driven by the Project Office and the Activity Managers.
 These are reported in the quarterly and periodic reports, together with an analysis as well as in the end of year activity reports.

 As outlined in D1.7 Annual Report on Quality Status [R6], the metrics in PY2 were gathered through both manual and automatic means.
 Many of the project and activity metrics require inputs from several different NGIs each quarter, and gathering these remains a complicated and time consuming process, which will be mitigated in the future by more extensive use of the updated metrics portal.
-In addition, the setting up of the NGI International Liaisons network has consolidated contact points for the NGIs that have nominated these individuals, aiding with gathering of metrics.
+For example, the activity level metrics that are collected automatically through the metrics portal are highlighted as unverified, until verified by a member of the management team.
+This will help to ensure that automatic data is confirmed as accurate for reporting purposes.
+In addition, the setting up of the NGI International Liaisons network has consolidated contact points for the NGIs that have nominated these individuals, aiding with the gathering of metrics, such as the communications metrics.
+In future, the aim will be for the NGI International Liaisons to enter the data directly into the portal, ensuring the accuracy of the data.

 Annual performance to activity level metrics targets is further analysed in the periodic report and annual activity reports.
+The metrics portal provides an overview of the data entered each quarter, and the data may be downloaded as Excel spreadsheets for further analysis and generation of reports.
 Each activity has reviewed their metrics and their suitability for internal monitoring purposes, and these have been updated where necessary in the sections below.

 The following activity metrics are aligned against the project’s objectives.

-The first figure for PY1 and PY2 is the target, and the bracketed figure is the achieved figure, as reported in D1.7 and D1.3.
+The first figure for PY1 and PY2 is the target, and the bracketed figure is the achieved figure, as reported in D1.7 Annual Report on Quality Status [R 7] and D1.3 Annual Report on Quality Status [R14]..

 For PY3, the first figure is a foundation level performance and the 2 bracketed figures are ideal and stretch targets respectively.